jtannen/jtannen.github.io/about.md

 In 2018, I was a founding researcher on Facebook's Algorithmic Fairness team, and in 2019 created and managed the Algorithmic Fairness Engineering team.

 In 2022, I joined Blue Rose Research.
-Today, I'm a Tech Lead Manager of our Heterogeneous Treatment Effects team.
+Today, I tech lead and manage our Heterogeneous Treatment Effects team.

 ​Views expressed here are solely my own.